etherion-1337/AWS_Cert_Prep/cloud_practitioner/notes.md

 SCP does not affect service-linked roles
 -> service-linked roles enable other AWS services to integrate with AWS Organizations and cannot be restriced by SCP.

-SCP must have an explicit Allow (does not allow anything by default) (actually Deny also)
+SCP must have an explicit Allow (does not allow anything by default) (actually Deny also, i.e. whitelist or blacklist)

 (exam) use case:
 -> restric access to certain services (e.g cannot use EMR)